jenspfahl/anotherpass-webext/README.md

 ## Security considerations

+The two layers of encryption described above ensures resilience against at least one of the following scenarios:

 ### Man-in-the-Middle attacks

-The communication between app and extension usually happens in a local network, but still there is a risk of malicious actors in the same network.
+The communication between app and extension usually happens in a local network, but there is still a risk of malicious actors in the same network.
 For instance an attacker could have gained access to the local network and is able to sniff any network communication.

 Mitigations:

   * Each communication is encrypted as described above
   * The `PKext` used to encrypt the `OTKrs` is confirmed by using a QR-code and a fingerprint `F`.
-Therefor all data encrypted with `PKext` is only decryptable  by the extension.
+Therefor all data encrypted with `PKext` can only be decrypted  by the extension, not by any man-in-the-middle.
   * For each link request and for each credential request a shortened fingerprint is promped to the user on both ends to confirm uniquenes.
-This ensures that `PKapp` is indeed the public key of the app.
+This ensures that `PKapp` is indeed the public key of the app, and not from a man-in-the-middle.

 ### Offline observers